canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ## Select Open Source Software Licence

 When the project is part of a larger open source software community, like plugins, modules, extensions or derivative works of existing open source software, use the license which is usually used by the community.

-Source code must include a licence before publishing to a public source code repository.
-Include a licence by adding a `LICENSE` file as part of source code.

 Recommended permissive licences are: